Biomanufacturing Harvest Optimization with Small Data: Numerical Analysis

 \subsection{Experiment Setting and Analysis Overview}

 The starting protein and impurity for each batch are $p_0 = 1.5, i_0 = 2.0$ grams.
 The harvesting limit on protein is $\bar{P} = 30$ grams, the batch failure impurity threshold is $\bar{I} = 50$ grams, and the maximum time for a batch to reach the stationary phase is $\bar{T} = 8$ hours.
-To represent common industry practice, we considered the following cost and reward structures: harvest reward $r_h(p,i) = 10p - i$, the one-step operation cost $c_u = 2$, and the batch failure penalty $r_f = 880$ with no discounting.
-These cost structures are identified based on input received from our industry partners {(see Appendix~\ref{sec:campaign} for a sensitivity analysis on costs). }{Based on historical production data,} we consider the following protein and impurity growth parameters $\mu^{(p)}_c = 0.488, \sigma^{(p)}_c = 0.144$, $\mu^{(i)}_c = 0.488, \sigma^{(i)}_c =0.144$ as underlying truth. {The realized values of growth rates ranged between $0.2$ and $0.6$ in our production data.
-The protein and impurity generation model in (\ref{eq.growthmodel}) was validated by using real-world fermentation data with a sample size of 24.
+To represent general practice, we considered the following cost and reward structures: harvest reward $r_h(p,i) = 10p - i$, the one-step operation cost $c_u = 2$, and the batch failure penalty $r_f = 880$ with no discounting.
+These cost structures are identified based on input received from our industry partners (see Appendix~\ref{sec:campaign} for a sensitivity analysis of costs).
+Based on historical production data, we consider the following protein and impurity growth parameters $\mu^{(p)}_c = 0.488, \sigma^{(p)}_c = 0.144$, $\mu^{(i)}_c = 0.488, \sigma^{(i)}_c =0.144$ as underlying truth.
+The realized values of growth rates ranged between $0.2$ and $0.6$ in our production data.
+The protein and impurity generation model in (\ref{eq.growthmodel}) was validated with real-world fermentation data.\endnote{The data had a sample size of 24.
 We conducted the Kolmogorov–Smirnov normality test and obtained p-value 0.6416, which supports the normality assumption on the growth rate.
-We also conducted the ANOVA test on the constant mean assumption and the Levene's test on the constant variance assumption over time with p-values 0.251 and 0.5035, respectively. }
+We also conducted the ANOVA test on the constant mean assumption and the Levene's test on the constant variance assumption over time with p-values 0.251 and 0.5035, respectively.} Consistent with practice, the length of a time period in our discrete-time model is equal to six hours (i.e., 8 decision epochs during a maximum of 48 hours of fermentation).
+Appendix~\ref{sec:SensitivityN} presents an additional analysis related to the frequency of decision epochs.

 \textbf{Analysis overview.} We use the case study to generate insights for practitioners.
-For this purpose, we {consider various practically-relevant harvesting strategies and compare their performance:\endnote{We defined these strategies based on the feedback we received from practitioners.}}
+For this purpose, we consider various practically-relevant strategies as a benchmark and compare their performance:

 \begin{itemize}